theflowong/samstewart.github.io/_posts/2016-11-07-dead-simple-lie-theory-part-2.md

 The product of Lie group elements $e^x, e^y$ induces an operation $[x, y]$ on the Lie *algebra*, which as we will see, gives the necessary structure to reconstruct the entire Lie group from the Lie algebra.

 ## Summary
 In the first article, we discussed Lie groups (manifolds with a group structure).
 In this article, we discussed Lie algebras (linearizations of Lie groups).
-The Lie algebra allows one to reduce a full symmetry from the Lie group to an _infinitismal generator_, an element of a vector space.
-The features of the full symmetries in the Lie group (e.g. when flows commute) are controlled by features of the infinitismal generators (e.g. when the generators commute).
+The Lie algebra allows one to reduce a full symmetry from the Lie group to an _infinitesimal generator_, an element of a vector space.
+The features of the full symmetries in the Lie group (e.g. when flows commute) are controlled by features of the infinitesimal generators (e.g. when the generators commute).
 The Lie bracket $[x,y]$ describes this latter connection.

 The larger theme is the connection between geometric (Lie groups)  and algebraic (Lie algebra) objects.
 This connection between the geometric and algebraic is an idea that appears again and again (e.g. Galois theory, algebraic topology, etc) and appears to exploit our dual natural capabilities for vision (geometry) and language (algebra).